Rafael-BD/Constructo/README.md

 ## Prerequisites

 - Python 3.7+
-- An optional Google Generative AI API key (placed in a .env file as GEMINI_API_KEY) for AI-based classification and summarization.
+- An Google Generative AI API key.
   - You can request access to the API [here](https://aistudio.google.com).
-The tool does not need the paid version of the API; the free tier is sufficient and does not require a credit card.

 ## Configuration